IMPORTANT INFORMATION FOR PATIENTS - UPDATED FRIDAY 15 MAY

 If you are viewing this on a mobile device please see the news section for information on how to look after your mental health during this time.

-We are experiencing an exceptionally high volume of requests for prescriptions.
 You may wish to allow a little extra time for processing but please only order what you require as over-ordering puts more pressure on the surgery and the pharmacies.

 A number of pharmacies already have restrictions in place and are under a great deal of pressure and would very much appreciate your co-operation in this area.